 The sales comparison approach to value considers what a typical well-informed purchaser would pay for a property, based on an analysis of similar properties.
 This approach reflects the application of the principle of substitution, which affirms that when a property can be replaced, its value tends to be set by the cost of acquiring an equally desirable substitute property.

 This approach analyzes sales and listings of properties similar to the subject.
 This analysis uses those sales most relevant as indicators of value of the subject property, making adjustments for dissimilarities such as terms of sale, site size, location, zoning, and utility.
 Sales used in this approach must contain these elements: 1) both parties are typically motivated; 2) both parties are well-informed; 3) a reasonable market exposure time is allowed; 4) payment is made in cash or its equivalent; and 5) financing reflects terms typically available, and not affected by special or unusual terms.
 The summary below illustrates the comparable sales used in this report.

-Table of Comparable Land Sales Sale No. Sale Date Property Location Sale Price Site Size (Acres) Zoning 1.
+Sale Sale Date Property Location Sale Price Site Size (Acres) Zoning No. 1.
 03/21 North of River Road, west of Oracle Road \$60,000 0.35 CR-3 2.
 03/21 Northwest corner of Idaho Lane and Limberlost Drive \$70,000 0.23 MU 3.
 03/21 South side of Garnette Street, west of Fairview Avenue \$65,000 0.14 MU 4.
 09/21 Northwest corner of Ruthrauff Road and Sullinger Avenue \$77,500 0.17 MU 5.
-10/21 Northwest corner of Calle Arizona and Martell Drive \$75,000 0.16 MU Subject 0.28 MU COMPARABLE LAND SALES LOCATION MAP
+10/21 Northwest corner of Calle Arizona and Martell Drive \$75,000 0.16 MU Subject 0.43 MU